How to find us: self catering cottages highlands

 28 Melvaig, Melvaig, Wester Ross, IV21 2EA self catering cottages highlands

 We are the last cottage in Melvaig on the left hand side (sea side), after the public parking bays.
 Just before the hill which leads up to Rua Reidh lighthouse you will turn left, over the cattlegrid.
-Otterburn 1 and Otterburn 2 are just behind Oran Mara (B&B).
+Otterburn 1 is just behind Oran Mara (B&B).

 Drive 10 miles out of Gairloch, past The Sands campsite and just keep driving, you travel along approximately 6 miles of single track road.
 Watch out for the Red Deer, Otter, Pine Marten, Sheep and Coos!

 If you are going to take photographs of the wildlife, please pull off the road to allow other traffic to pass.
 Sheep and Cows just need a ‘honk’ of your horn to get them to move out of your way.

 Driving in the Highlands

 Remember folks we want you to enjoy the beauty of Wester Ross, take photos, yes of the sheep, of the amazing views, the purple heather, the highland coos but don’t just stop in the middle of the road, remember that locals need to get to work, or the doctor appointment or interview.
 Pull over, into a passing place or simply the side of the road, if there is a car behind yo, let them pass.
 Thank you for being a responsible tourist!

 Etiquette Driving on Single Track Roads and Passing Places ( Highway Code, section 133 & 134)